-The CCHA will conduct owner outreach to ensure that owners are familiar with the program and its advantages.
-The CCHA will actively recruit property owners with property located outside areas of poverty and minority concentration.
+The PHA will conduct owner outreach to ensure that owners are familiar with the program and its advantages.
+The PHA will actively recruit property owners with property located outside areas of poverty and minority concentration.
 These outreach strategies will include:

-Distributing printed material about the program to property owners and managers Contacting property owners and managers by phone or in-person

-Holding owner recruitment/information meetings at least once a year

-Participating in community based organizations comprised of private property and apartment owners and managers
+Distributing printed material about the program to property owners and managers Contacting property owners and managers by phone or in-person Holding owner recruitment/information meetings at least once a year Participating in community-based organizations comprised of private property and apartment owners and managers

-Developing working relationships with owners and real estate brokers associations
+Developing working relationships with owners, apartment associations, industry investor groups, and real estate brokers associations